 - Pesto stores well in the freezer.
-Freeze in ice cube trays.
+Freeze in ice cube trays or cupcake tins.
 Once frozen, remove to plastic freezer bag.
 Thaw when ready to use.

 This post may contain affiliate links, which means I get a small commission if you click the link and purchase something.
 See FTC Disclosure, here.